X1 (band): Pre-debut: Produce X 101

-Their contract was intended to be for five years following their debut, with the first half being an exclusive contract and the other half of the period being a non-exclusive contract, meaning that the individual members can return to co-promote with their original agencies after the first half of their contract was over.
+The group's contract was initially intended to be for five years following their debut, with the first 2.5 years of the contract being an exclusive contract, followed by the second 2.5 years being a non-exclusive contract, meaning that the individual members can return to co-promote with their original agencies after the first half of their contract was over.

 2019: Debut and vote manipulation investigation

-After the program, the winning eleven contestants debuted under Stone Music's Swing Entertainment, the label which housed the Produce 101 winner Wanna One.
+In the final episode of Produce X 101, the final eleven contestants were announced as members of X1, and were set to debut under Stone Music's Swing Entertainment, the label which housed the Produce 101 's Wanna One.
 However, following a civil lawsuit filed against Mnet due to Produce X 101s vote manipulation allegations, several brands cancelled their endorsement deals with X1 or put them on hold.
-Some of the agencies of the contestants refused to sign until the allegations cleared up.
+Some of the agencies representing the contestants refused to sign the group's contract until the allegations cleared up.
 In spite of this, X1's debut proceeded as planned.

-Ahead of debut, the group's reality show X1 Flash premiered on August 22, 2019 through Mnet.
-The reality show follows the members as they prepare for their debut, and gives a glimpse into their daily lives.
+Ahead of their official debut, the group's reality show X1 Flash premiered on August 22, 2019 through Mnet.
+The reality show followed the members as they prepared for their upcoming debut, as well as a glimpse into their daily lives.
+On August 1, it was announced that their debut album would be titled Emergency: Quantum Leap with the title track "Flash", composed by Score, Megatone and Onestar.
 The group debuted on August 27, 2019 with a debut showcase at Gocheok Sky Dome.
-On August 1, it was announced that their debut album would be titled Emergency: Quantum Leap with the title track "Flash", composed by Score, Megatone and Onestar.
 On September 3, X1 won their first-ever music show win through SBS MTV's The Show one week after debut.
 They received 11 wins in total for their debut song, "Flash" with their 11th win being on M Countdown on September 19.

 On November 5, 2019, Ahn Joon-young, the producer of Produce X 101, was arrested, and he later admitted to manipulating the vote rankings.
 Subsequently, X1 had several public appearances cancelled and Mnet announced that plans for the group's promotion were on hold.
 On December 30, 2019, CJ ENM announced that members and their agencies were in discussions on the group's future.